donaristos/Holographic_Abrikosov_Lattices/README.md

 2) [PETSc](https://petsc.org/release/)

    Used the functionality of PARDISO_64 to find the inverse of the Hessian in Newton's method when using 64-bit floats.
-Especially powerfull when the Hessian is sparse (e.g. finite differences).
+Especially powerful when the Hessian is sparse (e.g. finite differences).

 3) [Mpreal](https://github.com/advanpix/mpreal)

-   Multiple precision arithetic library used to perform computations at arbitrary numerical precision.
+   Multiple precision arithmetic library used to perform computations at arbitrary numerical precision.

 4) [Boost](https://www.boost.org/)